-The Plan was not in endangered, critical, or critical and declining status in the Plan Year ended May 31, 2020 (Green Zone).
-It is also not in endangered, critical, or critical and declining status in the Plan year ending May 31, 2021.
+The Plan was not in endangered, seriously endangered, critical, or critical and declining status in the Plan Year ended May 31, 2024 (i.e., it was in the Green Zone).
+It is also not in endangered, seriously endangered, critical, or critical and declining status in the plan year ending May 31, 2025.